 Page Hall was built by Hobart Brown Upjohn and named for Walter Hines Page, who was a member of the Watauga Club and instrumental in the founding of the college.

-Farmers' organizations in the state of North Carolina, along with the Watauga Club and Colonel Leonidas Polk, successfully lobby the North Carolina state legislature to add an agriculture school to the proposed industrial school in Raleigh.
-This new school would not be affiliated with the University of North Carolina, and would thus be able to acquire and use the land scrip funds being received (but not used by) the University of North Carolina.
+Farmers' organizations in the state, along with the Watauga Club and Colonel Leonidas Polk, successfully lobbied the North Carolina State Legislature to add an agriculture school to the proposed industrial school in Raleigh.
+This new school would not be affiliated with the University of North Carolina and would be able to acquire and use the land scrip funds being received (but not used by) the University of North Carolina.

-Murphy graduated with a B.S. in Agricultural Education.
+The Wendell H. Murphy Football Center was opened and named after alumnus Wendell Murphy.
+Murphy graduated with a BS in Agricultural Education in 1960.
 He later served in the North Carolina House of Representatives and the NC Senate.
 He was awarded the Order of the Long Leaf Pine by the NC governor.
-In 1999 he received the Watauga Medal, NC State University's highest honor.
+In 1999, he received the Watauga Medal, NC State University's highest honor.
 He was a Wolfpack Club member for more than 50 years, and he served as president of its board of directors.
-The Murphy Football Center is named for him, and he made significant contributions to the athletics program.
-He was inducted into the NC State Athletic Hall of Fame in 2014.
+Murphy made significant contributions to the athletics program and was inducted into the NC State Athletic Hall of Fame in 2014.